ApatheticDELL/QuantumENDEC-2/README.md

 - Python3 (install pip3 too)
 ...to be installed on your System

-It is advised to use the latest version of python!
+It is advised to use the latest version of Python!

-Then install the python modules required using pip:
+Then install the Python modules required using pip:
 ```pip3 install {the modules required.. can be more than one?}```

 ### Setup